SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    Or a paragraph to frame it?
    Axis: location and duration and read/write

-There are two ways to describe memory access duration: instantaneous and long-term.
 An access is :newterm:`instantaneous` if it's not possible for other code to run after that access starts but before it ends.